-Any sexual misconduct including dating violence, domestic violence and stalking must be reported to the Title IX Coordinator promptly, consistent with College Policy.
-Clery crimes such as criminal homicide, manslaughter by negligence, robbery, aggravated assault, burglary, arson, motor vehicle theft, hate crimes, liquor law violations, drug violations and weapon violations are to be reported to the Department of Public Safety.
+Any sexual misconduct including dating violence, domestic violence, and stalking must be reported to the Title IX Coordinator promptly, consistent with College Policy.
+Clery crimes such as murder, non-negligent manslaughter, manslaughter by negligence, robbery, aggravated assault, burglary, arson, motor vehicle theft, hate crimes, liquor law violations, drug violations, and weapon violations are to be reported to the Department of Public Safety.

-Members of the community are helpful when they immediately report crimes or emergencies to the Department of Public Safety and/or any College employee, since all employees are Campus Security Authorities, for purposes of including them in the annual statistical disclosure and assessing them for issuing a Timely Warning Notices, when deemed necessary.
+Members of the Community are helpful when they immediately report crimes or emergencies to the Department of Public Safety at (717) 358-3939, Coaches (Athletics' Office (717) 358-4102), Deans (Dean of Students' Office (717) 358-4000), the Title IX Coordinator (717) 358-7178, or any College employee, since all employees are Campus Security Authorities.
+Crimes reports will be included in the College's annual statistical disclosure and assessed for issuing a Timely Warning Notice, when deemed necessary.
+The College encourages students and employees to be responsible for their own security and for the security of others.